sphinx-doc/sphinx/doc/tutorial/index.rst

 - an **inline external link**,
 - and a ``note`` **admonition**.

-Now, to render it with the new content, you can use the ``sphinx-build`` command as before, or leverage the convenience script like this:
+Now to render it with the new content, you can use the ``sphinx-build`` command as before, or leverage the convenience script as follows.

 .. code-block:: bash